dvbern/codestyles/README.md

-# Codestyles
+# DVBern Code Styles

-This repository holds DVBern Code Conventions, Code Styles and Inspeciton files
+This repository contains DVBern Code Styles and Inspection settings.

+## IntelliJ

+### Code Styles
+1. Go to Settings
-[Code Style](src!IDE-settings!IntelliJ!DVBern-Conventions-2017-05-29.xml)(Add Scheme under Project Settings > Editor > Code Style)
+2. Then go to Editor > Code Style

-[Inspections](src!IDE-settings!IntelliJ!DVBern_Inspections_2017_05_19.xml)(Add Profile under Project Settings > Editor > Inspections)
+3. Import the scheme as "Intellij IDEA code style XML"

+### Inspections
+1. Go to Settings
+2. Then go to Editor > Inspections
+3. Import the profile